Fear the reaper: How UW running back Richard Newton rebuilt himself after controversial benching

 The reaper can really run.

 But you already knew that.
 If you watched his redshirt freshman season in Seattle, it was evident.
-A 6-foot, 215-pound exclamation point from Palmdale, Calif., he exploded onto the scene in 2019 — recording 498 rushing yards, 4.3 yards per carry and a team-high 11 touchdowns.
+A 6-foot, 215-pound exclamation point from Palmdale, California, he exploded onto the scene in 2019 — recording 498 rushing yards, 4.3 yards per carry and a team-high 11 touchdowns.
 He ran with fearlessness and ferocity, with stiff-arms and spin moves and a virtuosic violence.
 He ran through arm tackles and injuries, through lightning delays and rainstorms and besieged secondaries.

 Richard Newton ran.